huangrh/rstarating/README.md

 - CMS's SAS Pack run the k-means clustering with ONE iteratrion.

 - CMS's Latent Variable Model (LVM) uses the Gaussian quadrature approximation with 30 qpoints, which failed to approach the integral of the objective function.
-This leads to a .
+This leads to hundreds of hospitals receiving an incorrect star rating.

 -----
 ### Installation